GitPaulo/gojo/README.md

 > Yo!
 This is for learning purposes and not intended to ever be finished.

-- Lexer (FSM): About halfway to compliance with the ECMAScript spec.
+- Lexer (FSM): Meh compliance with the ECMAScript spec.
-- Parser (Recursive Descent): Basic parser that can parse control statements variables functions and binary expressions.
+- Parser (Recursive Descent):
+  - Variables
+  - Literals: Integers Booleans Strings
+  - Binary expressions
+  - Grouped expressions
+  - If/Else statements
+  - Basic Function declarations
+  - Block statements
+  - While statements
-- Interpreter (& Go Runtime): Very basic linking between the parser and the interpreter.
-Only supports variable declaration and binary operators.
+- Interpreter (& Go Runtime):
+  - Sets variable declarations of above types
+  - Evaluates Simple Binary expressions (+, -, *, /)
+  - Call expressions and translates the following to go runtime:
+    - `console.log, Math.sqrt, Math.pow, typeof`

 ## Parts by example: